-This is Part 3 of a 3-part blog post showing how to set up a Linux FTP Server.
+This is Part 3 of our 3-part blog post showing how to set up a Linux FTP Server.
 Let's recap what we've accomplished so far.
-In Part 1, you learned how to install the JSCAPE MFT Server on a Linux server.
-Then in Part 2, you learned how to install its admin tool, known as the JSCAPE MFT Server Manager, on a Mac.
-Here in our last installment, we'll teach you how to activate an FTP service on your managed file transfer Linux server using that admin tool.
+In Part 1, you learned how to prep your Linux server by installing Java.
+Then in Part 2, you learned how to install JSCAPE MFT Server and configure it for remote administration via its admin web interface.
+Here in our last installment, we'll teach you how to activate an FTP service on your managed file transfer Linux server using that administrative web interface.

 Managed File Transfer and Network Solutions

 For those who landed on this page via the search engines, this post is a continuation of our article re Setting up a Linux FTP Server.
 I suggest you read Part 1 first if you haven't done that yet.

 In this post, I'll show you how easy it is to set up a Linux FTP Server using JSCAPE MFT Server.
 One advantage of using a Java FTP server like JSCAPE MFT Server is that it can run on virtually any platform; be it Windows, Solaris, Mac OS X, Linux, etc. All you need is a suitable Java runtime environment (JRE) and you can already provide FTP file transfer services.